Dani Cameranesi: NCAA

 During the 2013–14 season in her freshman year, she recorded 19 goals and 17 assists.
 She was the leading scorer among WCHA freshmen and finished tied for ninth among all league scorers.
 Following the season she was named the inaugural National Rookie of the Year.

 Donning the maroon and gold during exhibition play, she first appeared with the Golden Gophers in a September 26 contest versus the Japanese national team.
 With Japan having qualified for the 2014 Sochi Winter Games, it was a unique display of women's hockey.
 Cameranesi would log an even strength goal to give Minnesota a 3–0 lead in the second period.
 Minnesota would prevail by a 6–0 tally.

 The following day, she scored a goal versus the University of British Columbia in the third period of a 7–0 whitewash at Ridder Arena.
 Perhaps more impressive was that said goal was scored against former Canadian national team member Danielle Dube.

 She would register the first points of her NCAA career on October 12, 2013, in a 2–0 shutout victory over the rival Wisconsin Badgers.
 Cameranesi registered two assists on a pair of even-strength goals in the third period which were both scored by Kelly Terry.

-NWHL
+Professional career

 On June 12, 2018, Cameranesi signed with the Buffalo Beauts of the National Women's Hockey League.
+She scored 15 points in 14 games during the 2018-19 season.

+Cameranesi joined the scouting staff of the Minnesota Frost in November 2024, scouting Minnesota and the Upper Midwest.